Our Services

 Helpful Resources

-Mouth breathing at night bypasses nasal filtration, humidification, and nitric oxide production, leading to increased airway resistance, dryness, snoring, fragmented sleep, and reduced oxygen exchange, resulting in chronic tiredness and poor sleep quality.
+Mouth breathing during sleep bypasses your nose's natural filtration, humidification, and nitric oxide production.
+This causes higher airway resistance, dry mouth, snoring, fragmented sleep, and reduced oxygen exchange — often resulting in chronic fatigue and poor sleep quality.

 Mouth breathing isn't just a quirky habit—it can be an overlooked cause of chronic tiredness from mouth breathing and sleeping poorly.
 Decades of research reveal how bypassing the nose disrupts sleep, reduces oxygen uptake, and keeps you tossing and turning.
 Here's a deep dive into the true science, practical tips, and when to seek help.